Coherent-All-Sky-Monitor/CAsMan/docs/README.md

 # CAsMan - CASM Assembly Manager

 A comprehensive toolkit for managing and visualizing CASM (Coherent All-Sky Monitor) assembly processes.
 CAsMan provides CLI tools for part management, barcode generation, assembly tracking with connection validation, and interactive visualization.

+> I used this a practice playground for learning SQL, full stack web app development, OOP and best software development practices.
+It might be hacky and maybe even bloated but i have worked hard to make sure it is deliverable product.

 ## Assembly Chain Validation